 Archive for February, 2012

 I cannot even begin to say enough good things about this couple.
 First of all…look at them!
 They are GORGEOUS!
+Its no surprise that Oregon Bride Magazine wanted to publish this fab event.
 I had been looking forward to Nancy & Nate’s wedding all summer and loved getting to know them and their families throughout the planning process.
 Nancy & Nate have the greatest personalities, as do their families.
 Nancy’s parents were quite involved–her mom was as sweet as can be and her dad was seriously hysterical.
 He always kept me on my toes and had an inappropriate joke to keep us all laughing.

 This wedding at the Portland Art Museum was pure glamour.
 The ceremony was styled in all white, ivory, black and candlelight.
 We had an amazing gobo “break-up” pattern on the ceiling, soft blush up-lighting and fluffy beautiful flowers.
 The couple’s dog, Zoe, even walked down the aisle and barked as if on cue when Nate broke the glass at the end of the Christian/Jewish ceremony.